Tees Newport Bridge: Opening and operation

 In July 2014, work started to paint the bridge red and silver to mark its 80th anniversary.
 This was planned to take six weeks but was completed behind schedule and over budget mainly because of the poor condition of the steelwork, the result of lack of maintenance.

+Additional maintenance works were undertaken by Balfour Beatty in the summer of 2024 and 2025 to replace two of the main span bearings and installation of new crash barriers for safety, which has necessitated reducing the number of carriageway lanes from two to one across the bridge from Middlesbrough to Stockton, as well as updating road markings.

 As ships dock on the banks of the River Tees up to the Tees Newport Bridge the Admiralty publishes tide times for the bridge location.